cattz/damster/README.md

 port=5432
 ```

-Additionally, you may also need an SSH section, if the defaults (below) do not work for your case:
+Additionally, when using the ssh tunel, you will need an SSH section if the defaults (below) do not work for your case:

 ```ini
 [SSH]